tier4/caret_doc/docs/design/processing_trace_data/records_service.md

 | 3.0             | 0.2 (3.2 - 3.0)         | 2.3 (3.2 - 1.0)          |
 | ...             | ...                     | ...                      |

-Note that Best-case response time has the same definition as Latency.
+Note taht best case response time is equal to Latency, except for the cumbersome cases listed later.

 Worst-case response time also counts as response time in the case of a drop.

 ### Visualize response time

 ![Latency vs Response time](../../imgs/latency_vs_response_time.drawio.png)

-Cases like the one shown above include
+Of the pseudo two message flow diagram as shown above, the upper figure shows latency and the lower explains response time.
+The upper figure includes cumbersome cases as follows;

-- Cases where multiple latencies are defined for a single output
+- Cases where multiple latencies are defined for a single output from multiple inputs
 - Message dropping
 - Crossing
 - Branching